VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 00.04.14 =

 Added new VY256 miner graphics.
-Now goes into rotation between mail or female.
-See VY256 Miner shortcode page for options.
+Now goes into rotation between male or female.
+See VY256 Miner Shortcode instruction page for options.
 And a 'Powered by VYPS' branding.
 If it bothers anyone feel free to ask for a pro version or you can edit it our yourself (it is all open source you know)

 = 00.04.13 =